-Once you understand the language of coffee,you can better appreciate the flavors from each roast and choose the ones that are best suited to your taste.And one of the things you should learn about are the tasting notes.
+Once you understand the language of coffee,you will be able to better appreciate the flavors from each roast and choose the ones that are best suited to your taste.And one of the things you should learn about are the tasting notes.

 Taste is the sensory experience felt by the tongue.
 This allows you to sense whether something is salty, sweet, savory, or sour.

 Aroma utilizes your sense of smell, allowing you to differentiate between different flavors.
 The aroma is a key component in a flavor profile.

 Flavor is a range of different sensations, combining both taste and aroma.

 Tasting notes act as reference points, giving us key descriptors about the taste, aroma and flavor that help guide us towards coffees we like.
 Typically, you will notice 3 descriptive words on your coffee boxes - two being flavor notes and the last one being a character note.
 Character notes will describe the overall personality of coffee based on the acidity, body and flavor.